Gabriele Bosisio

 Gabriele Bosisio (born 6 August 1980 in Lecco) is a retired Italian professional road bicycle racer.
-Bosisio rode for between 2003 and 2005 and for UCI Professional Continental team between 2008 and 2009.
+Bosisio rode for between 2003 and 2005 and for UCI Professional Continental team in 2008 and 2009.

 On 6 October 2009 it was announced that he had failed a drugs test.
 On 28 April 2010, it was announced that he would be suspended from professional cycling for 2 years.
 He was provisionally suspended by the UCI on 6 October, and his ban ended on 5 October 2011.
 After completing his ban, Bosisio signed with for the 2012 season.